anildugar/angularjs-webpack-seed-project/README.md

 Has support to create docker images, uses nginx linux container to host the app.

-Works in production as well, as the output files are minified by webpack.
+Works in production as well, as the output files are minified by webpack

+Added support for HTML and CSS Style Loaders to bundle html/css assets